finchnSNPs/mass_filter/README.md

 ./mass_filter.sh example_data/ 100 200 filtered_data/
 ```

 Mass ratios ≥100 and ≤200 will be removed in the output files.
 Output files are located in a directory called "filtered_data."
-Original files are not untouched.
+Original files are not edited.